Sewage Repair Service

 - Water backs-up in odd places when you use various plumbing fixtures.
 This is because your main drain line is clogged, so water has nowhere to go but back to your home, and it goes into the lowest point.
 If you flush the toilet, the water may start gurgling up your shower or bathtub drains.
 If you run your bathroom sink, the water may rise in the toilet next to it.
 When you use your washing machine, the toilet may overflow or water might back-up into the tub or shower.

 Know When It’s Time To Call A Professional

 If you think you may have a problem with your sewer line, the first thing you need to do is shut off the main water supply to your home.
 It is critical that you don’t use any more water as it could accumulate in the basement.

 The other very important step you need to take is to schedule a sewer line inspection with a plumbing professional, to find out what is causing the problem.
-If you live in the Atlanta area, we invite you to call Assured Comfort.

 When we come out to your home, we’ll first assess the situation.
 We’ll determine what’s causing the sewer backup and if it’s a problem that falls on your property line or the city’s.

 If it falls on the city’s side, we’ll advise you to reach out to the city sewer department to have it fixed.